yashumayank/FastNeo/README.md

 1) sample_id: fastq file name
 2) gene_id: Gene ID with ENSG prefix
 3) HGNC_symbol: Gene symbol
-4) top_nullomer: nullomer with most read covergage among the nullomers that are associated to the mutation/mutations that produce these neoepitopes
+4) top_nullomer: nullomer with most read coverage among the nullomers that are associated to the mutation/mutations that produce these neoepitopes
 5) neoepitopes: all wildtype-neoepitopes pairs associated to the top nullomer for the mutation:

    column format:
-   [{Wildtype epitope}->{Noepitope};] ...
+   [{wildtype epitope}->{neoepitope};] ...
 7) read_count: Number of mapped reads
 8) nullomer_count: Number of nullomers on the read with most nullomers
 9) db_name: Name of the database/databases that contain these neoepitopes